Edwin Hermans

-Edwin Hermans (born 23 May 1974) is a Dutch former footballer, who played as a left-back.
-After his playing career, he moved to coaching.
+Edwin Hermans (born 23 May 1974) is a Dutch professional football manager and former player who most recently managed Eerste Divisie club MVV.

 Early life

 Hermans was born in Goirle.
 He started playing football with amateur club RKTVV from Tilburg.
 At the age of 17, he was scouted by PSV, where he played for the youth team.
 His first coach at PSV was Huub Stevens, whom he credits with creating an "undefeatable mentality" in him.

 Club career

 PSV and loans

 Hermans never played a match for PSV's first team.
 Instead, he made his debut in professional football for Eerste Divisie club Eindhoven in the 1993–94 season, on loan from PSV.
 The following season, he was loaned to Eredivisie side FC Volendam.

 MVV

 In 1995, he moved to Eerste Divisie club MVV, where he became a regular at left back.
 In his second season, Hermans helped MVV win the title and promotion to the Eredivisie.